 - The clock is reduced to 10 working days if the building that you are proposing has a MultiProof approval(external link).

 Request for further information and the statutory clock

-During processing of your application, the clock stops if we have to ask you for further information (RFI).
-Please respond quickly with accurate information.
-Once the full information is provided the clock will be started again.
+During processing of your application, the clock stops if we have to request further information (RFI).
+Please respond quickly with accurate and full information.
+Once the full information is provided the clock will be started again and processing of the consent will resume.
 Please refer to our most common RFI issues identified and some tips to avoid these.

-Verifying your application against compliance with the building code
+Assessing your application for compliance with the building code